 What better way to karmically clean dark money than throw a psychedelic rave and invite the NSA?
 The Palace of Fine Arts had been totally transformed. […] Barlow and I were determined to keep Steve Jobs’s original mystical spark burning and, other than my phone line getting tapped and being put under DEA investigation, it was a huge success.

 Over the nearly-two-decades that we’ve been publishing TMO and living within this crazy world, I’ve come to know that the histories of Apple, The Grateful Dead, Silicon Valley’s psychedelic subculture, and their collective impact on our world today are very related and intertwined.
-Barlow was part of the glue that made that all happen, and I think the ripples that resonate from everything he did resonate strongly in our world today.
+Barlow was part of the glue which made that all happen, and I think the ripples that resonate from everything he did ring strongly through our world today.
 His life is so much more than just the sum of its parts, and each of those parts would be a lifetime accomplishment for most of us.